 5. Sáminess is not to be found in old tax, land and person registers and documents.
 Sáminess means belonging to today’s Sámi culture.
 You grow into, you are enculturated in Sáminess.
 Sáminess cannot be measured in genes.
 Children adopted by Sámi persons are also Sámi.

 6. The ultimate decision-making power about who is entered in the electoral register lies with the Supreme Administrative Court of Finland, not the Sámi Parliament in Finland.
 This is against the principles of the international law (see for the example the UN Declaration on the Rights of Indigenous Peoples Article 33), according to which each people (as in nation), also the Sámi people, the right to determine their own identity or membership in accordance with their customs and traditions.
 This is referred to as group recognition.

-7. The Sámi definition includes objective criteria (points 1-3 in the definition) but the Supreme Administrative Court departs from them, ie. it does not stick to them.
+The Sámi definition includes objective criteria (points 1-3 in the definition) but the Supreme Administrative Court departs from them, ie. it does not stick to them in its interpretation.
 The Supreme Administrative Court applies so-called holistic, overall interpretation (kokonaisharkinta in Finnish) in deciding who is entered in the electoral register of the Sámi Parliament in Finland.
-This means that applicants can be entered in the electoral register even if they do not satisfy any criteria of the Sámi definition but present other evidence of (or even lie about) their alleged Sáminess.
+This means that applicants can be entered in the electoral register even if they do not satisfy any of the objective criteria of the Sámi definition but just present other evidence of (or even lie about) their alleged Sáminess.

 8. There are several myths about the Sámi Parliament electoral roll.
 One of the most common ones is that in some cases one sibling would have been accepted to the electoral roll and but another one not by the Sámi Parliament bodies.
 The issue might be that one has actually applied to the electoral roll, but another not.
 Or that one application was technically correct and another one insufficient.
 Or that one was accepted to the electoral roll by the Supreme Administrative Court.
 Siblings may also have different mothers or fathers.